 Before setting up GNSS receiver for Skylark operation, it must have firmware v2.0.0 or later to receive corrections from Skylark.
 We recommend using the latest firmware and the latest Swift Console available from the links below:

 Follow the steps outlined below to configure GNSS receiver to work with the Skylark cloud corrections service over a direct connection to the Internet.
 Power up the GNSS receiver board and open the connection with the Swift Console.

 Once the receiver is connected to the Internet, follow these steps to enable Skylark:

 - Navigate to Settings tab of Swift Console and scroll down to the ‘ntrip’ section

 - Enter the <username> and <password> as received in the account activation email.
 If you don’t have credentials, please contact our sales team (firstname.lastname@example.org) to sign-up

 - Set the ‘gga out interval’ to 1

 - Change ntrip enable entry to True

-- Press the Save to Device button.
+- Save All Settings (press the Save to Device button)

 1. NTRIP settings can be changed only when NTRIP is disabled.